Virginia Security Deposit Laws

 • In the case a tenant abandons a dwelling unit

-• If a tenant (or their guest) causes negligent damage to the rental property
+• If a tenant (or their guest) causes negligent damage to the rental

 1. Maximum Security Deposit

-In Virginia, the security deposit fee can’t exceed the cost of two months’ rent.
+Acording to Virginia security deposit laws, the security deposit fee can’t exceed the cost of two months’ rent.
 If the monthly rental price is, for instance, $1,300, then the security deposit shouldn’t exceed $2,600.

 That said, disabled tenants who use service dogs are exempt from paying a pet deposit.
 A service animal isn’t a pet and disability is a protected class under Virginia Fair Housing laws .